els285/HepPlot/EFT/README.md

 cHt                 [(-4.6, 8.4)]              [(-10.0, 15.0)]   -0.046624  [(-10.5, 10.0)]  [(-10.5, 10.0)]   -0.052951            [(-1.9, 1.5)]   [(-1.9, 1.5)] -2.879516e-07

 ```
+The rows (indices) are the Wilson coefficients.
+The columns constitute a Pandas MultiIndex with layering 1.
+Fit (Linear,Linaer+Quadratic,etc.) 2.
+Data-type (bounds, global mode) 3.
+Bounds @ various significanes

 ## Plotting
 LHC-based plot styles can be added; this is facilitated via the `mplhep` module.